aliciafmachado/sac/README.md

 We use the original algorithm with value, Q and policy networks.

-## Installation instructions:
+## User instructions:

-First, create your environment with the requirements on requirements.txt.
+First, install the requirements and the code following the instructions in `docs/installation.md`.

 Then, you can run an agent using the script `eval.py`, and train an agent with `main.py`.